MaxLinear Inc (MXL)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of MaxLinear Inc has exhibited some fluctuations over the past eight quarters.
-The cash ratio measures the company's ability to cover its current liabilities with its cash and cash equivalents.
-A higher cash ratio indicates a greater ability to cover short-term liabilities.
+The cash ratio of MaxLinear Inc has shown fluctuations over the past five years, ranging from a low of 0.46 in September 2020 to a high of 1.58 in March 2020.
+The cash ratio measures a company's ability to cover its short-term liabilities with its cash and cash equivalents.
+An increasing trend in the cash ratio signifies a stronger liquidity position, indicating that the company has sufficient cash on hand to meet its short-term obligations.

 Peer comparison